-c) Proposed prize fund for the players (minimum 400,000 euros & should be offered net of any applicable taxes).
+c) Proposed prize fund for the players (minimum 1,000,000 euros & should be offered net of any applicable taxes).

-d) The contribution to FIDE (net of any applicable taxes and not less than 20% of the prize money).
+d) The contribution to FIDE (net of any applicable taxes and not less than 20% of the prize money) as stipulated in Article 13.2 of the Rules & Regulations of the FIDE World Championship Match 2010.

-e) Commitment to cover all financial obligations to FIDE.

-f) Commitment to cover all organizational costs, in accordance with the regulations of the event.
+e) Commitment to cover all financial obligations to FIDE, in accordance with Article 14 of the Rules & Regulations of the FIDE World Championship Match 2010.

-g) Category of official hotel (minimum 4 stars), and name if possible, with special room rates including meals.
+f) Commitment to cover all organizational costs, in accordance with the match regulations.g) Category of official hotel (minimum 4 stars), and name if possible, with special room rates including meals.

-h) A statement that the applicant accepts the regulations of the event without any reservations.
+h) A statement that the applicant accepts the regulations of the match without any reservations.

-i) An invitation for at least two members of the WCOC to inspect the proposed venue and examine the other conditions, with all travel/hotel expenses paid by the bidder.
+i) An invitation for at least two members of the WCO to inspect the proposed venue and examine the other conditions, with all travel/hotel expenses paid by the bidder.